BunmiFash/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. This script prints the third line of a file
 7. This script Createa a file
 8. This scripts redirects an output of a file into another
+9. This script duplicates the last line of a file